BillyDM/billydm.github.io/content/blog/audio-buffer-api.md

 }
 ```

-Fine enough for plugins that requested 64 bit buffers, but for plugins that haven't made that request, we are requiring them to essentially add a runtime check for something that is gauranteed to be the 32 bit variant.
+Fine enough for plugins that requested 64 bit buffers, but for plugins that haven't made that request, we are requiring them to essentially add a runtime check for something that is guaranteed to be the 32 bit variant.
 This runtime check may not be a big deal for most plugins, but I would like to have the ability to avoid it if possible.
 The solution I came up with is to use the `unwrap_unchecked` option built into Rust's `Option` type:
 ```rust
 // Rust